Ayman-Dwikat/Portfolio-ITG/README.md

 ### Responsive Design
 - Optimized for mobile, tablet, and desktop devices using CSS Grid, Flexbox, and media queries.
-- Includes optional enhancements like hover effects and a sticky navigation bar with section highlighting.
+- Includes enhancements like hover effects and a sticky navigation bar with section highlighting.

 ### Live Demo
 - [Preview the design here](https://ayman-dwikat.github.io/Portfolio_ITG/)